Long-stitch bookbinding

 In the art of bookbinding, the longstitch technique is used for binding the sections (signatures) of a book without using glue.
-In Non-adhesive Binding: Books without Paste of Glue (1999) Keith A. Smith describes that binding a book with a "longstitch through a slotted cover" involves directly sewing each section through the cover, which has slots for attaching each section, and creates a pattern of staggered lines that is visible on the spine of the book.
+In Non-adhesive Binding: Books without Paste or Glue (1999) Keith A. Smith describes that binding a book with a "longstitch through a slotted cover" involves directly sewing each section through the cover, which has slots for attaching each section, and creates a pattern of staggered lines that is visible on the spine of the book.

 Another longstitch technique uses the chain stitch to fasten sections, and was used in parchment-covered books with reinforced spines, in the 1375–1500 period.
 The sections were sewn directly through holes in the cover material, with two sections being sewn through each row of holes, which allowed the creation of a chain stitch at the first sewing station and at the last sewing station.